woct0rdho/triton-windows/README.md

 * Only MSVC is supported, from my experience it's much more stable than GCC and Clang when working with CUDA on Windows
 * Only CUDA is supported, help wanted to support AMD
 * TODO: Fix all tests
-* TODO: Auto find the paths of MSVC, Windows SDK, and CUDA when jitting
+* TODO: Auto find the paths of MSVC, Windows SDK, and CUDA when jitting in `python/triton/runtime/build.py`
-* TODO: Build wheels
+* TODO: Build wheels using cibuildwheel

 ## Build locally